 Recognizing those who are making a difference for the underserved

-THE LOWENSTEIN TRUST
+2015 LOWENSTEIN TRUST NOMINATIONS SOUGHT

-2014 Lowenstein Trust Awardee Selected
+2014 Lowenstein Trust Awardee

 Igancio (holding award,) stands with Portland City Council and Lowenstein Trust board members in Council chambers.

-The Lowenstein Trust is proud to announce, in recognition of his longstanding commitment to advocacy, education and support for Portland’s day labor and immigrant communities, Ignacio Paramo, of the Voz Workforce Center in NE Portland, has been selected to receive the 23rd annual Steve Lowenstein Award.
+The Lowenstein Trust is proud to announce, in recognition of his longstanding commitment to advocacy, education and support for Portland’s day labor and immigrant communities, Ignacio Paramo, of the Voz Workforce Center in NE Portland, was selected to receive the 23rd annual Steve Lowenstein Award.
 The award was presented in Portland City Council, December 3rd, 2014.

 Ignacio with family and Voz co-workers outside Portland City Council chambers.